 Initial Spending Plan and Narrative (Round 1 Investments)

-On June 17, 2021, the Executive Office of Health and Human Services (EOHHS) submitted to the federal Centers for Medicare and Medicaid Service (CMS) its initial spending plan to enhance, strengthen and expand Medicaid (MassHealth) home and community-based services using an anticipated $500 million in estimated new, time-limited dollars that can be invested in home and community-based services through March 2024.
+On June 17, 2021, the Executive Office of Health and Human Services (EOHHS) submitted to the federal Centers for Medicare and Medicaid Service (CMS) its initial spending plan to enhance, strengthen, and expand Medicaid (MassHealth) home and community-based services using an anticipated $525 million in estimated net new, time-limited enhanced federal dollars that can be invested in home and community-based services through March 2024.
 The initial spending plan proposes a phased approach in which EOHHS will finalize initiatives over three “rounds”.
+The June 2021 Initial Spending Plan includes investments totaling $338M gross ($133M net).

 EOHHS’s initial spending plan incorporates stakeholder feedback to outline a strong framework to enhance, strengthen and expand home and community-based services (HCBS) across MassHealth populations both immediately and in the long-term